Wapiti08/SSCMDataset/README.md

 ## Covered Advanced Supply Chain Exploitations

+**This is for educational purposes only.
+Do not use this for malicious purposes.
+Always get proper authorization before testing security concepts.**

 - Stegano: Malicious code hides inside a typosquatting package and an infected image to stealthily exfiltrate system data.

 - Starter: A typosquatting package abuses Windows startup and file replacement to persist and exfiltrate data via a Discord webhook.